If you are currently rough sleeping in Bradford

 If you are concerned about a rough sleeper in your area

-If you have concerns about somebody sleeping rough, please contact us and we’ll do our best to help, or refer on.
+If you have concerns about somebody sleeping rough, either direct them to one of the locations above, or contact us and we’ll do our best to help, or refer on.

-Referrals to our Winter Shelter are made by a small group of agencies who are supplied with referral packs.
-Please note that referrals will only be accepted from current referral agencies, and only using the latest referral form.
-Referral agencies can download a Winter Shelter referral pack here.
+Referrals to our Winter Shelter are made by a small group of referral agencies.
+Please note that referrals will only be accepted from current referral agencies, submitted online with a valid referral agency reference number, and they must contact us before making the referral to check availability.

 If you need emergency food